Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Thermal Mass Calculations

 and

 where $E_1=\sqrt{\vec{k}^2+\mu^2(T)}, E_2=\vert\vec{p}-\vec{k}\vert$.
 Applying HTL, we can write

-Here $\mu^2(T)\approx c^2+ \pi(0)$ in which $c^2$ is negative square mass written in conventional QFT for SM (or MESM), and $\pi(0)$ demonstrates Higgs fields self-energy acquired using the effective potential approach, encompasses the electroweak coupling constants.
-At the leading order, $\pi(0)$=$\xi^2 T^2$, where $\xi$ denotes the order of coupling constant, but for finding the precise relation (for SM), one can infer to Ref. \cite{PhysRevD.45.2933}.
-The only contribution concerning us is the top-quark one: $\pi=\frac{1}{4}\vert\lambda^t\vert^2 T^2$, where $\lambda^t\approx 1$.
-However, negative mass squared $c^2$ along with the coefficient $\frac{1}{4}$ can make us confident that $\mu(T)$ is negligible compared to temperature.
-Furthermore the external three-momentum $\vert\vec{p}\vert$ is order of $\eta\, T$, where $\eta$ denotes the coupling constant.
+Here, $\mu^2(T)\approx c^2+ \pi(0)$ in which $c^2<0$ is the zero temperature part, and $\pi(P)$ denotes the self-energy of the Higgs field obtained using the effective potential approach, and includes contributions from the electroweak interactions \cite{PhysRevD.45.2933}.
+At the leading order, $\pi(0)$=$\xi^2 T^2$, where $\xi$ is proportional to and of the same order as the coupling constants \cite{PhysRevD.45.2933}.
+The only contribution concerning us is that of the top-quark: $\pi=\frac{1}{4}\vert\lambda^t\vert^2 T^2$, where $\lambda^t\approx 1$.
+However, the presence of the negative mass squared $c^2$ along with the coefficient $\frac{1}{4}$ makes $\mu(T)$ negligible compared to the temperature.
+Furthermore, the external three-momentum $\vert\vec{p}\vert$ is order of $\eta\, T$, where $\eta$ denotes the coupling constant.
 Hence $\vert\vec{p}\vert$ and $\mu(T)$ are negligible compared to $\vert\vec{k}\vert$.
-Utilizing Eq.~\eqref{A.9}, the temperature-dependent terms, which include the Bose-Einstein or Fermi-Dirac distributions, in the first line of Eq.~\eqref{A.7} and \eqref{A.8} result in order of $T$ \cite{Bellac:2011kqa, PhysRevD.26.2789}, while the second term of Eqs. \eqref{A.7} and \eqref{A.8} are order of $T^2$.
-Thus, because the high-temperature limit is considered, the first one is negligible compared to the second one.
-Furthermore, the terms that do not contain Bose-Einstein or Fermi-Dirac distributions are proportional to zero-temperature (or conventional QFT vacuum), which can be renormalized and are ignored in this study.
-At this stage, using the equations presented below
+Using Eq.~\eqref{A.9}, the temperature-dependent terms, which include the Bose-Einstein or Fermi-Dirac distributions, in the first lines of Eq.~\eqref{A.7} and \eqref{A.8} yield results which are of order of $T$ \cite{Bellac:2011kqa, PhysRevD.26.2789}, while the second terms of Eqs. \eqref{A.7} and \eqref{A.8} are order of $T^2$.
+Thus, in the high-temperature limit, the first terms are negligible compared to the second terms.
+Furthermore, the terms that do not contain the Bose-Einstein or Fermi-Dirac distributions are the zero-temperature parts, which can be renormalized and are ignored in this study.
+Using the approximations stated above, along with the following identities,